pierrediedhiou/cybersecurity-journey/glossary.md

 key.
 Broken in under 24 hours in 1999, now deprecated
 - **Diffie-Hellman** — Asymmetric key exchange protocol that allows two parties to establish a shared secret over an insecure channel
+- **Dictionary Attack** — Attack method where the attacker tries common dictionary words or combinations to guess a password or key
+- **Diffie-Hellman** — Key exchange protocol that establishes a shared secret between two parties over an insecure channel
+- **Digital Signature** — A cryptographic method to verify the authenticity and integrity of a message or document
+- **DSA** — Digital Signature Algorithm, a public-key cryptography algorithm specifically designed for digital signatures
 ## E
 - **Encryption** — Process of encoding data so only authorized parties can read it
 - **Enumeration** — Systematically gathering information about a target system